Realising the Centre: 1978 onwards

 The Miss Wagga Wagga Quest was first established in 1948 as a community fundraising event.
 Each entrant spends six months raising money for a local charity of their choice.
 It was not solely a beauty contest, but a way young, single women could contribute to their community and gain poise, confidence and public skills.

-There were two 'Miss Wagga's', the charity one (the young woman who raised the most money) and the 'real one' (judged on her suitability to be and ambassador for Wagga), not on how she looked, although pose and grooming were part of it!!!
+There were two 'Miss Wagga's', the charity one (the young woman who raised the most money) and the 'real one' (judged on her suitability to be an ambassador for Wagga), not on how she looked, although pose and grooming were part of it!!!

 Jan Roberts